-Let us see how its done, right from installing & configuring VirtualBox.
-For each step , corresponding Screenshot is provided that will guide you as you can refer to it before taking that step.
+Let us see how it’s done, right from installing & configuring VirtualBox.
+For each step, the corresponding Screenshot is provided that will guide you as you can refer to it before taking that step.

 There are many VM’s but here will be using VirtualBox.
-For running it as VM, I wouldn’t run it on less than , say 2GHz processor with 2GB RAM for 32 bit and 4GB for 64 bits machine.
-Also your PC should support virtualization - Intel Virtualization Technology (Intel VT) or AMD Virtualization (AMD-V) technology.
+For running it as VM, I wouldn’t run it on less than, say 4GB for 64 bits machines.
+Also, your PC should support virtualization – Intel Virtualization Technology (Intel VT) or AMD Virtualization (AMD-V) technology.

 First of all, check if your PC supports Virtualization.

-The main advantage of running the OS as VM is, you don’t have to make changes to your Hard disk – so no need of creating new partitions, etc, to install Windows 8 CP.
-You just install VirtualBox and create a new Windows 8 VM and run it on your present OS.
+The main advantage of running the OS as VM is, you don’t have to make changes to your Hard disk – so no need of creating new partitions, etc., to install Windows 11 CP.
+You just install VirtualBox and create a new Windows 11 VM and run it on your present OS.

 Follow the onscreen instructions during install, as you reach this screen.
 Click on ‘New’ to start the process of creating a new virtual machine.

-Follow the Wizard instructions Enter a name, I have entered the name as ‘Windows 8 CP’.
-In ‘OS Type’ > for Operating System , choose Microsoft Windows and for version, choose Windows 7 (64 bit) as Windows 8 is not listed.
-(Check if it’s there in newer version of VirtualBox available).
-If you are going to run 32-bit of Windows 8 , choose accordingly Windows 7 (32-bit).
+Follow the Wizard instructions Enter a name; I have entered the name as ‘Windows 11 CP’ or anything else as per your wish.
+In ‘OS Type’ > for Operating System, choose Microsoft Windows and for version, choose Windows 11.
+(Check if it’s there is a newer version of VirtualBox available).

-In the next screen, you have to select the amount of RAM you want to allocate to VM.
-If you have 4GB, allocate a bit less than 50% , that is a bit less than 2GB.
+In the next screen, you have to select the amount of RAM you want to allocate to the VM.
+If you have 4GB, allocate a bit less than 50 %, which is a bit less than 2GB.

 Next, check the ‘Create new hard disk’ option.